fanchenyou/trl-exp/README.md

       ![ppo-visualize](pics/ppo_2.jpg "ppo-2")

-      3) Question: what is policy and loss in Figure above ?
+      3) Question: what are the policy and loss in Figure above ?
       4) Question: what is advantage in Figure above "ppo/policy/advantage_mean" ?